TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 - Torque: newtons multiplied by meters (n•m)
 - Rotation: degrees

-Some Scratch-based 3D engines use large unitless values for scale, but because Ammo.js library uses single-precision floats, **large values can cause loss of precision, instability, or solver issues**, which result in jittery or innacurate collisions, instability (objects tunnelling through each other), and oddly behaving constraints.
+Some Scratch-based 3D engines use large unitless values for scale, but because Ammo.js library uses single-precision floats, **large values can cause loss of precision, instability, or solver issues**, like jittery or innacurate collisions or instability (objects tunnelling through each other).

 Generally speaking, **values in between 0.01-1000 are safe**.
 If you must scale outside SI units, make sure to scale units proportionally and consistently to avoid unexpected behavior.

+## Optimization <a name="optimization"></a>

+Ammo Physics is designed to be scalable, but especially large or complex physics scenes may cause performance degredation or meet memory limitations.
+Ammo Physics will automatically scale the allocated memory to meed the needs of your scene, but without proper memory management you can cause your browser to crash.

+>[!IMPORTANT]
+> You should **ALWAYS** delete rays and bodies when you're done with them to free up memory.

+Extremely large quantities of rigid bodies or extremely complex rigid bodies may cause drops in framerate.
+As a general rule, use the bare minimum required for your project.
+If you don't need dynamic concave triangle meshes, use convex hulls instead.
+If you do need dynamic triangle meshes, simplify the mesh complexity and reduce triangle count to make the computation workload easier on Ammo Physics.

 ## The Blocks <a name="the-blocks"></a>
 ### Simulation Control <a name="sim-control"></a>
 ```scratch
 reset world :: #0fbd8c
 ```
 This block removes all rigid bodies, rays, and constraints from the world and resets the gravity.
-This function is automatically called when pressing the green flag, even if it isn't present.
+This function is automatically called when pressing the green flag.

 ```scratch
 step simulation :: #0fbd8c
 ```

 This block increases the physics simulation by one step forward in time.
 You should put it in your game loop or tick event.
 It implicitly takes the deltatime, max sub steps, and current target framerate.
-The higher the framerate, the higher quality your physics simulation will be.
+Generally speaking, the higher the framerate, the higher quality your physics simulation will be.

+If Turbowarp's runtime framerate is set to 0, Ammo Physics will implicitly use your screen's refresh rate, just like Turbowarp will.

 ```scratch
 set max substeps (10) :: #0fbd8c
 ```

 This block sets the max substeps of the physics simulation.
-This can help in complicated simulations as it computes extra physics steps per frame if necessary.
+This can help in complicated simulations as it computes extra physics steps per frame **if necessary**.
 By default, the physics world loads with 10 max sub steps.
 If your project's deltatime is higher than your target framerate, simulation substeps are used to account for the loss in quality.
 For example:
 - Your project's target framerate is 60 FPS.
 - Your project is lagging a bit, so your delta time might be running at 33ms instead of 16ms, so you need at least 2 substeps per frame to account for the loss in simulation quality.